Nemure231/My-Docs/README.md

    - Click the NodeJs installer file
    - System will ask if you want to run the software, click Run.
    - You will be welcomed to the Node.js Setup Wizard, click Next.

    ![This is an image](https://blogs.masterweb.com/files/2020/05/Wizard.jpg)

    - On the next screen, checked the license agreement, and click Next.

     ![This is an image](https://blogs.masterweb.com/files/2020/05/Accept-terms.jpg)

    - The installer will prompt you for the installation location.
 Leave the default location, unless you have a specific location to install it somewhere else, then click Next.

-    ![This is an image](https://blogs.masterweb.com/files/2020/05/Destination-folder.jpg) -The wizard will let you select custom service, we just need Node.js runtime, npm, then click Next.
+    ![This is an image](https://blogs.masterweb.com/files/2020/05/Destination-folder.jpg)

+   - The wizard will let you select custom service, we just need Node.js runtime, npm, then click Next.

     ![This is an image](https://blogs.masterweb.com/files/2020/05/Custom-setup.jpg)

    - Finally, click the Install button to run the installer.
 When it finishes, click Finish.

    ![This is an image](https://blogs.masterweb.com/files/2020/05/Install.jpg)

 4. Always check if the NodeJs and npm already installed or not
    - Open your Command Prompt
    - Type "node -v", then click Enter, if you see node js version its already installed
    - Type "npm -v", then click Enter, if you see node js version its already installed

    ![This is an image](https://blogs.masterweb.com/files/2020/05/Cek-versi-node-js-dan-npm.jpg)

 5. To updating this sofeware you just need to download the latest version and install it again, your system will replace the version again.